balthapaixao/football-networks/README.md

 ## Data

 Statsbomb Open Data is used in this project.
-The data is available in the following link: https://github.com/statsbomb/open-data
+The data is available in the following link: [Statsbomb Open-Data](https://github.com/statsbomb/open-data)

 ## Requirements